The Grand National 2026

 Modern-day Aintree is quite different from its early days but the excitement surrounding the event has only increased over time.

-The Grand National Course is considered the most challenging to complete successfully due to the numerous notorious obstacles along the way, including Valentine's Brook, Canal Turn and Becher's Brook.
+The Grand National Course is considered the most challenging to complete successfully due to the numerous notorious obstacles along the way, such as Valentine's Brook, Canal Turn and Becher's Brook.

 Winners of the Grand National

-Thousands of horses have competed for the grand prize at Aintree – including Lottery and jockey Jem Mason, who won the first official Grand National in 1839.
+Thousands of horses have competed for the ultimate prize at Aintree – including Lottery and jockey Jem Mason, who won the first official Grand National race in 1839.

 Since then, over 80 horses have claimed victory, with some recording multiple wins throughout their careers.